neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/09-smart-contract-apis.md

 }
 ```

 The `transaction` property contains the relayed transaction object.
-In the above case it will be an `InvocationTransaction` since all normal instance smart contract methods correspond to relaying an `InvocationTransaction` which invokes the method.
+In the above case it will be an `InvocationTransaction` since all normal smart contract methods correspond to relaying an `InvocationTransaction` which invokes the method.

 The `confirmed` method corresponds to the second step of the process.
-Calling `confirmed` returns a `Promise` which resolves once the transaction has been confirmed on, and permanently persisted to, the blockchain.
+Calling `confirmed` returns a `Promise` which resolves once the transaction has been confirmed on and permanently persisted to the blockchain.
 The `Promise` resolves to a "receipt" of this confirmation.
 Every transaction receipt contains at least three properties:

 ```typescript
 interface TransactionReceipt {